American Institute of Chemists Gold Medal

 First presented in 1926, previous winners include Nobel laureates Glenn T. Seaborg, Herbert C. Brown, Elizabeth Blackburn, and Dudley Herschbach, as well as renowned researchers Chad A. Mirkin, Mary Lowe Good, Steven J. Lippard, Jacqueline Barton, and George M. Whitesides.

 The AIC Gold Medal has been presented jointly with the Science History Institute since 2003.
-This year’s medal will be presented on Saturday, June 10, 2023, as part of Curious Histories Fest, our free annual celebration of science, history, exploration, and experimentation.
+This year’s medal was presented on Saturday, June 10, 2023, as part of Curious Histories Fest, our free annual celebration of science, history, exploration, and experimentation.

 2023 Medalist: K. Barry Sharpless